daattali/daattali.github.io/_drafts/2015-12-06_building_shiny_apps_tutorial.md

     - **Hint:** Use `uiOutput()` to create this input in the server code.

 - Provide a way for the user to show results from *all* countries (instead of forcing a filter by only one specific country).
     - **Hint:** There are two ways to approach this.
-You can either add a value of "All" to the dropdown list of country options, you can include a checkbox for "Filter by country" and only show the dropdown when it is unchecked (see [my version of this app](http://daattali.com/shiny/bcl/) to see this option in action).
-In both cases you'll still need to update the server code appropriately to filter by country only when the user chooses to.
+You can either add a value of "All" to the dropdown list of country options, you can include a checkbox for "Filter by country" and only show the dropdown